 - Click Save.

 Dynatrace provides the option of enabling RabbitMQ monitoring for specific hosts rather than globally.

 - If global RabbitMQ monitoring is currently enabled, disable it by going to Settings > Monitoring > Monitored technologies and setting the RabbitMQ switch to Off.

 - Select the host you want to configure.

 Want to read more?

 Visit our dedicated RabbitMQ monitoring webpage to learn more about how Dynatrace supports RabbitMQ.

 Your feedback about Dynatrace RabbitMQ monitoring is most welcome!
 Let us know what you think of the new RabbitMQ plugin by adding a comment below.
-Or post your questions and feedback to Dynatrace Answers.
+Or post your questions and feedback to Dynatrace Community.